 Southern Westchester BOCES

-SWBOCES Communications Office Earns Seven National P.R.
-Awards
+SWBOCES Communications Team Earns Six Statewide PR Awards

 The SWBOCES Transportation Department consists of Automotive Service Excellence-certified mechanics providing all vehicle maintenance to meet district needs.
 Services include preventative maintenance, necessary repairs and inspection services.
 The New York State Department of Transportation inspects each vehicle twice a year, and the passing rate for our vehicles is exemplary, with all earning scores of 95 to 100 percent.
 In addition, the Transportation Department provides private bus company consortium management for participating districts and mandated professional development and training for drivers and monitors of district based operations.